-bromide] to its insoluble colored formazan crystals.
-In brief, cells were seeded in 96-well plates, treated as indicated, incubated for 24 hours at 37°C in a 5% $\rm CO_2$ humidified incubator, incubated with 20 μ l/well of MTT (1.2 mM) dissolved in phosphate-buffered saline (pH 7.4) for 3 hours at 37°C, and then 150 μ l/well of isopropyl alcohol to dissolve the formazan for 10 minutes at room temperature.
-The optical density was assessed at a wavelength of 550 nm using the Bio-Tek Synergy H1 Hybrid Multi-Mode microplate readers (Bio-Tek Instruments, Winooski, VT).
+The viability of H9c2 and RL-14 cells was measured by the MTT assay.
+The assay depends on the ability of viable cells to reduce tetrazolium dye MTT 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide to its insoluble colored formazan crystals.
+In brief, cells were seeded in 96-well plates, treated as indicated, incubated for 24 h at 37 °C in a 5% CO2 humidified incubator, incubated with 20 μl/well MTT (1.2 mM) dissolved in phosphate-buffered saline (PBS; pH 7.4) for 3 h at 37 °C, and then 150 μl/well isopropyl alcohol to dissolve the formazan for 10 min at room temperature.
+The optical density was assessed at a wavelength of 550 nm using the Bio-Tek Synergy H1Hybrid Multi-Mode Microplate Readers (Bio-Tek Instruments, Winooski, VT, USA).
 The cell viability was presented as a percentage of the control mean absorbance value.

-Metabolism of AA by H9c2 and RL-14 Cells.
-To investigate the effect of both enantiomers of 19-HETE on the AA metabolites, H9c2 and RL-14 cells were treated with vehicle or $20~\mu M$ 19(R)-HETE or 19(S)-HETE in SFM for 24 hours and then the cells were incubated with 50 μM AA for 3 hours.
-Extraction of AA metabolites was performed using ethyl acetate and dried using a speed vacuum (Savant Instruments, Inc., Farmingdale, NY).
-The resultant extracted AA and its metabolites were analyzed using liquid chromatography-electrospray ionization mass spectrometry (LC-ESI-MS) (Waters Micromass ZQ 4000 spectrometer; Waters Corporation, Milford, MA) method.
+Metabolism of AA by H9c2 and RL-14 cells

+In order to investigate the effect of both enantiomers of 19-HETE on the AA metabolites, H9c2 and RL-14 cells were treated with vehicle or 20 μM of 19(R)-HETE or 19(S)-HETE in SFM for 24 h and then the cells were incubated with 50 μM AA for 3 h.
+Extraction of AA metabolites was performed using ethyl acetate and dried using speed vacuum (Savant, Farmingdale, NY, USA).
+The resultant extracted AA and its metabolites were analyzed using liquid chromatography-electrospray ionization mass spectrometry (LC-ESI-MS) (Waters Micromass ZQ 4000 spectrometer) method.